 Alert policies are a great way to streamline incident management workflow.
 You can easily manage the content and recipients of an alert and the life cycle of both alerts and their notifications using Alert Policies.

 There are 5 different policies that are provided above within the outline.
 Within the alert creation and notifications flow, at most one policy from each type can be applied for a single alert (if Continue to Next Policy option is not enabled).
-When alert is getting created, only the first policy that satisfies the both alert content-based conditions and time restrictions from the top will be applied.
+When an alert is getting created, only the first policy that satisfies both alert content-based conditions and time restrictions from the top will be applied.
 In other words, order matters.

 You can define several policies that will be operative for different kinds of alerts; to be able to control alerts and their notifications inclusively.
-For example, you can define a delay policy to delay notifications for all or some of your alerts based on the policy's condition set; by this way, you will be able to delay notifications for alerts from different integrations at once.
+For example, you can define a delay policy to delay notifications for all or some of your alerts based on the policy's condition set; and this way, you will be able to delay notifications for alerts from different integrations at once.

 You can create and manage alert policies using Policies page.